epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Hi <<name>>,

-The next step for SRCP access is to complete this form:
+Thank you for your application to access EPIC Norfolk data.
+The next step is to apply for access to the Secure Research Computing Platform (SRCP) where you will be able to work with the data.
+Please complete this form:

 https://www.hpc.cam.ac.uk/srcp-request-user-access